-I’ve been on two cruises before—once years ago with my family on a Carnival cruise to the Mexican Riviera (with ports of call in Puerto Vallarta, Mazatlán, and Cabo San Lucas) and more recently, with a group of friends on a Royal Caribbean cruise to Puerto Rico, St. Martin-St. Maarten, and Labadee, Haiti (Royal Caribbean’s private island resort.)
-Both were terrific experiences that I’d like to replicate one day.
-I’d love to take an Alaskan cruise or one around the Baltic, to see ports that I’m not likely to visit otherwise.
+I’ve been on three cruises so far—one with my family when I was in high school to the Mexican Riviera (with ports of call in Puerto Vallarta, Mazatlán, and Cabo San Lucas); one a few years ago with a group of friends to Puerto Rico, St. Martin-St. Maarten, and Labadee, Haiti (Royal Caribbean’s private island resort); and recently on a quick 3-day trip to the Bahamas.
+All were terrific experiences that I’d love to replicate one day.
+I’d really like to take an Alaskan cruise or one around the Baltic, to see ports that I’m not likely to visit otherwise.

 Every year, cruise vacations are gaining in popularity.
 According to the Cruise Lines International Association (CLIA), approximately seven million people enjoyed a cruise vacation last year alone.
 And it’s expected that the number of people cruising will increase by more than 7% this year.